Samuel W. Pennypacker 1843 - 1916

 Imagine Pennsylvania without historic sites such as Valley Forge, few saved historic documents, and mountains clear cut of all trees.
 Samuel W. Pennypacker devoted much of his life to history as an author, historian, and collector of antiques.
 As governor, he had the foresight to preserve natural resources and pass progressive legislation which helped shaped Pennsylvania throughout the 20th century.
 This exhibit highlights how his legacy still endures today, 100 years later.

+The exhibit is included on all FREE guided tours, or you can request to see only the exhibit.
 The exhibit galleries are located on the second floor of the mansion.